 Women in Computing Science Society (WICS)

-The Women in Computing Science Society (WICS) promotes networking and support among women at all levels in CS with a new-student mentoring program, a speaker series, fun events like bowling nights, group hikes, and more!
+The Women in Computing Science Society (WICS) promotes networking and support among women at all levels in Computing Science with a new-student mentoring program, a speaker series, fun events like bowling nights, group hikes, and more!

 Engineering Science Student Society (ESSS)